annamkinder/Anna-Kinder-Resume/index.md

 <h1> Anna Kinder's Technical Skills </h1>
 Welcome to my Technical Skills Resume.
-Click on the drop-down menus below to see a description of each technical skill
+My name is Anna Kinder.
+I'm currently a senior at The University of Tulsa, studying Computer Information Systems with a minor in Healthcare Informatics.
+Click on the drop-down menus below to see a description of each technical skill that I have learned throughout this semester.

 <h2> Skills </h2>